 What is the attendance policy for Financial Aid?

 Federal guidelines state that a school must have a process in place that determines that a student has begun “training” before any federal monies can be released into the students account.
-At this time, SCC’s attendance process is the assumption that all students have begun the classes and it is the instructors responsibility to let the Records office know if students have not attended through the use of WebAdvisor/Web Attendance.
+At this time, SCC’s attendance process is the assumption that all students have begun the classes and it is the instructors responsibility to let the Records office know if students have not attended through the use of the course attendance process.
 The Financial Aid office utilizes weekly reports to determine a student's attendance status.

 What if I fail a class – will financial aid cover it again?